iron-fish/website/docs/whitepaper/6_transaction.md

 The transaction is cryptographically signed by a **binding validating key (bvk)** resulting in the binding signature in the transaction.
 The binding validating key is constructed by adding all the _randomness_ (e.g. the **rcv** values) from the input value commitments, and subtracting all the randomness from the output value commitments.
 It becomes more clear why this signature is necessary to balance a transaction if we first try to balance it without it.

-As an example, say we have a transaction with two inputs, and two outputs:
+As an example, say we have a transaction with two inputs and two outputs:

 | Inputs |                                     |
 | ------ | :---------------------------------: |